Texas State Highway Beltway 8: Free sections

+East of Houston, the tollway crosses the Houston Ship Channel on the Sam Houston Ship Channel Bridge, a toll bridge; this forms a gap in Beltway 8 between I-10 (Baytown-East Freeway) and SH 225 (La Porte Freeway).

 The frontage roads are generally continuous, and allow for slower free travel along the tolled segments.
 Only one break exists in the frontage roads; there are also several locations where one must turn to stay on them: